 In June, 2013, the Responsible Energy Development Act ("REDA") came into force in Alberta.
 As a result of REDA, the AER assumed all the powers, duties and functions of the Energy Resource Conservation Board under Alberta's energy enactments.
 The AER also assumed responsibility for the land-use authorizations and dispositions for energy-related activities under the Public Lands Act and for exploration activity for petroleum, natural gas, and other minerals, except metallic and industrial minerals under Mines and Minerals Act (Part 8).
-In spring of 2014, the Water Act and the Environmental Protection and Enhancement Act also came under the AER.
-The AER is now the single regulatory body that Pembina primarily deals with related to Alberta-issued energy permits, with some minor exceptions.
-In 2015, Pembina will continue to monitor for legislative or procedural changes that could impose an administrative or financial burden on the company as a result of single regulator.
+In spring of 2014, the Water Act and the Environmental Protection and Enhancement Act also came under the AER for energy-related activities.
+The AER is now the primary regulatory body that Pembina deals with related to Alberta-issued energy permits, with some minor exceptions.
+In 2016, Pembina will continue to monitor for legislative or procedural changes that could impose an administrative or financial burden on the Company as a result of a single regulator.